braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/preview_user_paths.md

 ### Liquid

-Liquid logic will be processed during a test run is sent, even if you're not sending an actual test message.
+Liquid logic will be processed during a test run, even if you're not sending an actual test message.
 This means the [abort message logic]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/aborting_messages/#aborting-messages) and other Liquid logic are reflected and could impact the Canvas user journey.

 ## Previews for timing